JohanSchott/Pade_approximants/README.md

 ### Notes
 - Comparing ZGELSD with ZGELS (using double precision), the spectra shows more features using ZGELS.
-  ZGELSD gives too smooth spectra, with many features washed out or absent.
+  ZGELSD sometimes gives too smooth spectra, with many features washed out or absent.
-  ZGELS assumes full rank but usually we work will rank deficient cases, where it's common to also minimize the norm of the solution vector.
+  ZGELS assumes full rank and gives more spectral features.
+Usually Beach's matrix is rank deficient.
+For rank deficient matrices it's common to also minimize the norm of the solution vector.
-  ZGELSD uses SVD and estimates the rank which can become very low, hence the smooth behavior.
+  ZGELSD uses SVD.
+Using rcond=-1 and rcond=10^(-40) gave similarly smooth spectra for the Sm7 test model, but the estimated effective rank became very different.
+Hence, the different output spectra seems originate from the different algorithms in ZGELS and ZGELSD.
+  In the folder `tests/Sm7/solving_Beach_system` spectra for varous setups are shown to illustrate the differences.
+- Speed: For Sm7 test model a simululation taking 44 seconds with quadruple precision takes 15 with double precision.
+The same setup with the python script takes 1.5 seconds.
+Note, the simulation time using double precision in fortran was independent of if used ZGELS or ZGELSD.
+Why python is faster is unknown to me at the moment.
 - Support for `MPACK`'s arbitrary precsion is removed to simplify compilation.
 For high precision routines, instead use e.g. the Mathematica software.